Martin Uden: Foreign and Commonwealth Office

 Uden joined the FCO in 1978 and had postings in Korea, West Germany and Canada.
 As Head of Post, he was firstly British Consul-General in San Francisco, and then Ambassador to South Korea.

 During the London Olympics, he was managing director of the British Business Embassy at UKTI and then took leave from the FCO to be the co-ordinator of the Panel of Experts at the United Nations which deals with North Korea regarding the sanctions against that country established by United Nations Security Council Resolution 1874.

 He was Deputy High Commissioner in Lagos, Nigeria, briefly in 2015 before retiring from the Diplomatic Service.

 Subsequent career

 He worked for HSBC in Hong Kong from 2015 to 2017 and subsequently took on part-time roles in the UK, including Chairman of the British Korean Society (2018–24), International Adviser to QMUL (from 2018), Member of the Advisory Council on National Records and Archives (from 2019) and Trustee (later vice-chair) of the United Society Partners in the Gospel (from 2018).
 He became President of the British Korean War Veterans' Association in 2019, succeeding Bill Speakman, VC.
 He is engaged in compiling biographies and collecting photographs of the over 800 British servicemen buried in the UN Memorial Cemetery in Korea in Busan.

 Uden carried one of the Olympic torches as part of the 2012 Olympic torch relay, expressing a desire that it "would be symbolic of the many connections between the UK and Korea, two great sporting nations".

+He was appointed an Officer of the Order of the British Empire (OBE) in the 2026 New Year Honours for services to British Veterans of the Korean War, and to UK/Korea relations.